-After the Minister has made an assessment, the report of the inquiry and the Minister's assessment will be published on the DELWP website.
+After the Minister has made an assessment, the report of the inquiry and the Minister's assessment will be published on the Planning website.

-When does Mondo expect its EES to be ready for public exhibition?
+When does AusNet expect its EES to be ready for public exhibition?

-The EES is expected to go on exhibition for public comment around mid 2022 (timing to be confirmed).
+The EES is expected to go on exhibition for public comment in late 2024.
 Detailed arrangements for exhibition and associated engagement activities will be determined closer to the time.
-The Minister has already determined that the public comment period will be 30 business days, but he may review the duration of the public comment period in light of circumstances applying at the time.
+The updated EES procedures and requirements have extended the public comment period from 30 to 40 business days.

-What is the Western Victoria Transmission Network Project?
+What is Western Renewables Link?

-Figure 1: Location of the project, showing the area of interest under investigation for a transmission line between Bulgana and Sydenham (source: Mondo/ Jacobs, 2020).
+Figure 1: Location of the project, showing the area of interest under investigation for a transmission line between Bulgana and Sydenham (source: AusNet 2023).